-The left-hand panel of Chart 1 provides an overview of CCR RWEA for the institutions in the sample and the right-hand panel shows the share of CCR exposure subject to the IMM or non-IMM methods.
-The percentage of total CCR exposure value (EV) that is not centrally cleared is on average about 84%, as per supervisory reporting information.
+Chart 1 panel a) provides an overview of CCR RWEA for the institutions in the sample, while panel b) shows the share of CCR exposure subject to the IMM or non-IMM methods.
+The share of total CCR exposure value (EV) that is not centrally cleared is on average about 84%, as per supervisory reporting information.